-Defining the mechanisms of HIV replication and understanding the role of immune cells and host factors that participate in the process are essential for developing effective strategies to eradicate HIV infection.
-Dr. Wu’s lab studies the molecular and cellular mechanisms of HIV replication, virus interaction with host factors and anti-HIV innate immunity.
-The lab focuses on the molecular and cellular mechanisms underlying HIV-1 restriction by the host protein SAMHD1, which is the first identified mammalian dNTP triphosphohydrolase (dNTPase).
-We also investigate functional significance and the mechanisms by which N6-methyladenosine (m6A) modification of HIV-1 RNA regulates viral gene expression in immune cells.
-Our basic studies can lay the foundation to facilitate the development of more effective interventions against HIV infection.
+Defining the mechanisms of virus replication and understanding the role of immune cells and host factors in regulating viral infection are essential for developing effective therapeutic strategies.
+Dr. Wu’s lab studies the mechanisms of HIV and SARS-CoV-2 replication, virus interaction with host factors, and anti-viral innate immunity.
+The lab focuses on the mechanisms of HIV-1 restriction by the host protein SAMHD1, a unique cellular dNTP triphosphohydrolase that regulates dNTP homeostasis and maintains genomic stability.
+The lab also investigates the mechanisms by which N6-methyladenosine (m6A) modifications of viral and cellular RNA regulate virus gene expression and the host cell response to infection.
+These mechanistic studies can lay the foundation to facilitate the development of more effective interventions against viral infections.

 - Innate immunity

 - Host-pathogen interactions